 Veganism: Diet or Lifestyle?

-People often shudder away from the word veganism.
+People often shudder at the word veganism.
 In dietary terms, vegans avoid any products derived wholly or partly from animals.
 Some of these products include meat, eggs, dairy, fat, and even honey produced by bees.
 When vegans abstain from eating animal-derived products, it is because of their belief system.
 To a dedicated vegan, animal-derived products are not considered food; thus, not consuming them is not a form of diet.
 Furthermore, vegans believe that ending a sentient creature’s life solely for human consumption or use is unjustifiable.

 Some people migrate towards veganism for ethical reasons.
 They feel strongly that all animals have a right to both life and freedom.
 Vegans openly oppose the undue physical and physiological stress that animals suffer because of modern farming practices.
 Vegans will use terms such as ‘other animals’ or ‘non-human animals’ in their language to recognize that humans are, in fact, animals as well.
 People who exploit other animals often ignore this plain truth.
 It is easy for people to assume that livestock animals have lived happy, fulfilling lives and have not experienced fear or pain.
 However, all creatures fear death, just as humans do.
 Most people acknowledge that harming animals is wrong, so theoretically, separating cats and dogs from chickens and cows should be impossible.
 The harsh reality is that people have learned to separate a pre-packaged chicken breast sitting on a supermarket shelf from a once-living, breathing animal with a will to live.
 A chicken may not resemble the family pet in every household, but that does not mean that these non-human animals do not experience the same emotions.
 Vegans advocate for animals because of this belief that non-human animals deserve the right to live.